lenskit/lkpy/doc/random.rst

 -----

 LensKit random number generation starts from a global seed, stored in :py:data:`global_seed`.
-This seed can be initialized with py:func:`init_rng`.
+This seed can be initialized with :py:func:`init_rng`.

 .. py:data:: global_seed